rangle/ngCourse2/handout/directives/structural_directives.md

 # Structural Directives

-Structural Directives control what is added or removed from the DOM.
-It allows us to run some code that decides what the final rendered output will be.
+Structural Directives are a way of handling how a component or element renders through the use of the `template` tag.
+This allows us to run some code that decides what the final rendered output will be.
 Angular 2 has a few built-in structural directives such as `ngIf`, `ngFor`, and `ngSwitch`.

 *Note: For those who are unfamiliar with the `template` tag, it is an HTML element with a few special properties.
 Content nested in a template tag is not rendered on page load and is something that is meant to be loaded through code at runtime.
 For more information on the `template` tag, visit the [MDN documentation](https://developer.mozilla.org/en/docs/Web/HTML/Element/template)*.